ilmari-aalto/ilmari-aalto.github.io/_posts/2020-07-19-workaround-full-join.md

 group by 1, 2;
 {% endhighlight %}

 How about a filter on a column that's only in one of the tables, such as `amount` in `conversions`?
 If we simply write `where amount > 0` then the full outer join would switch to an inner join, and that would not be the desired result.
-So instead we could write `where (amount > 0 or amount is null)` but that's hacky.
+So instead we could write `where (amount > 0 or amount is null)` but that's hacky!
 Besides, what happens if `amount` is nullable in `conversions`?
 Sure, we can get around it by preparing the conversion data in a subquery, for example:

 {% highlight sql %}
 with conversions_with_amount as (